 When talking about 5G, the most important aspect to remember is that 5G is much more than just a faster 4G.

 5G, the fifth generation of cellular network technology, offers significantly faster speeds and lower latency than 4G.
-Therefore it’s ideal for applications that require high bandwidth or real-time communication.

 5G also has the potential to support a much larger number of devices than 4G.
 Therefore 5G is ideal for the Internet of Things (IoT) and other applications.